AlloyTools/alloytools.github.io/alloy6.md

 ## Extended Visualizer

 Alloy 6 also features a Visualizer enhanced to display traces in a user-friendly way.
 The visualization pane shows variable fields and signatures with dashed lines.
-It is split into two contiguous panes which show two consecutive states (the lasso trace depicted above shows where you are by coloring the states in white).
-Finally, the Visualizer features a sophisticated way to explore alternative instances of a specification by asking for a new static configuration, a new trace, a new initial state or a new forking trace (that is, a new trace similar to the current one until the current state but different afterwards).
+It is split into two contiguous panes which show two consecutive states.
+The lasso trace depicted above the two states shows where you are in the trace by coloring the states in white.
+Finally, the Visualizer features a sophisticated way to explore alternative instances of a specification:

+* `New config` yields a trace where the configuration (that is, the valuation of *static* parts) changed
+* `New trace` yields a new trace under the same configuration
+* `New init` yields a trace with a different initial state, under the same configuration
+* `New fork` yields a new trace which is similar to the current one until the currently-displayed state but differs afterwards.

 ![Alloy 6 Visualizer](image/visualizer6.png)